panzerdp/dmitripavlutin.com/content/posts/126-merge-arrays/index.md

 # 2. Mutable merge of arrays

-The merge performed using the spread operator and `array.concat()` create a new array.
-However, sometimes you don't want to create a new array, but rather merge into some existing array.
+The merge performed using the spread operator or `array.concat()` creates a new array.
+However, sometimes you don't want to create a new array, but rather merge it into some existing array.

 The approach below performs a mutable way to merge arrays.